dekuNukem/PicoRC/osborne1.md

 If you want to add a fan, time to do it now.

-Any regular PC fan should work, you can run it at 12V (full speed) or 5V (quieter).
+Any standard PC fan should work.

 **Don't mount the fan too close to the CRT**, or the picture might wobble from the motor's magnetic field.